snowflake/vole2/README.txt

 Requirements to run:

       Mac OS X Tiger or later.
-PowerPC or Intel
+PowerPC or Intel-32 or Intel-64

 Requirements to build:

       Xcode 3.2.6 and a Mac OS X that supports it (Snow Leopard) Xcode 5 and Mountain Lion.
       Xcode 6 and Mavericks or Yosemite.
+      Xcode 6 and 7 and El Capitan

 Are you looking for the Vienna RSS and Atom feed reader?
 Try http://www.vienna-rss.org/